 -“The seed that fell on good soil represents those who truly hear and understand God’s word and produce a harvest of thirty, sixty, or even a hundred times as much as had been planted.”

-You see, we cannot chase after the fruit of life.
+We cannot chase after the fruit of life.
 We must chase after the root of life.
 It’s not all about looking good.
 It’s about being connected with the one who causes those things to happen in us in a genuine way.

 Jesus teaches us that we must stay linked with him.
 In John 15:1-4 he says, “I am the true grapevine, and my Father is the gardener.
 He cuts off every branch of mine that doesn’t produce fruit, and he prunes the branches that do bear fruit so they will produce even more.
 You have already been pruned and purified by the message I have given you.
 Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.”
 The statement “Remain and me, and I will remain in you is so powerful.
 It speaks of staying faithful to Christ and not becoming unproductive in following Him.
 It reminds us that it’s really about Him and not so much us.
 When we produce fruit it’s not for our glory but for His.